HOMEMADE ALMOND BUTTER

 This almond butter recipe requires one simple ingredient and a bit of patience.
 And in the end, your labor of love will pay off with the best almond butter ever!

-We’ll use one pound of raw almonds, costing about $6 – 7 dollars.
-This is about the same price, for the same amount of almond butter I currently get from TJ’s.
+This recipe uses one pound of raw almonds, costing about $6 – 7 dollars, which is about the same price, for the same amount of almond butter I currently get from TJ’s.
 On the high end, I’ve also seen almond butter go for upwards of $16.00.
 Yikes!

 How To Make Almond Butter